Bright, crisp display

 Low-light performance is where we separate the wheat from the chaff.
 The Galaxy S20 is quite passable here, but does have its issues.
 Images aren’t the cleanest in very low light and you won’t find much detail in the pictures.
 Exposure and colors are pretty good, at least as far as the main camera goes.
 Sadly, the telephoto and wide-angle camera don’t perform anywhere near as well in low light and the results often come out underexposed.

 Focusing in low light is a bigger problem for the handset.
 You’ll have to fight your way through a few blurry pictures before landing an in-focus shot.
-It’s an issue we’ve noted across all the Galaxy S20 models — and it still hasn’t been fixed with the latest update.
+It’s an issue we’ve noted across all the Galaxy S20 models.
+Samsung claims to have addressed this issue with an update, but we found out that the patched software is a mixed bag.

 Night mode helps out in the darkest environments and can even make the wide-angle camera take passable shots.
 Samsung’s technology seems every bit as competent as competing solutions in terms of improving exposure.
 However, the results tend to look a little too heavily processed, with over-sharpening artifacts quite noticeable around high contrast edges.